 When it comes to paying for private healthcare, there are two main options – paying for your own treatment and taking out health insurance.
 But how do you decide which option is best for you?
-To help you out, we’re put together some pointers to aid you in your decision-making.
+To help you out, here are some pointers:

 1. Check what’s covered

 Before buying a policy, it’s really important to find out what it covers.
 There are lots of different providers out there and each will provide varying types and degrees of coverage.
 If you have pre-existing or chronic conditions, you’ll be hard pressed to find an insurer which covers them – you may be able to get coverage but it probably won’t cover the conditions for which you really need it.
 Depending on what the pre-existing or chronic condition is, some providers simply won’t cover you.
 Others might, but you’ll need to pay a higher amount per month (premium).